mpinter/vpm-text/README.md

 Private dependendency - a dependency that is used only by the package that required it and is not shared within the dependency tree.

-Public dependency - or a shared dependency, a dependency required by two or more packages within the dependency tree.
+Shared dependency - a dependency required by two or more packages within the dependency tree.
 More specifically, we're talking about the situation where the given packages are sharing the exact same files (or functions or classes), in contrast with using two copies of the same module in certain version - the latter still being considered a situation with two separate private dependencies.

 Package manager - in general, describes a program meant to resolve the dependency tree given a certain recipe to do so.
 The amount of proactivity doing this varies largly between different managers and environments.